pods-framework/pods/readme.txt

 * Fixed: Prevent deprecated warnings with special magic tags usage like `{@user.id}` instead of `{@user.ID}`. #5642 (@JoryHogeveen)
 * Fixed: Fix the decimal/thousands separator logic used for number and currency field validation and saving. #5653 (@JoryHogeveen)
 * Fixed: Resolve issues with `[if]` and `[else]` logic for boolean fields that was causing it to always evaluate to true. #5656 (@JoryHogeveen)
+* Fixed: Only load Freemius on Pods Admin, Plugins, or the Updates screens. (@sc0ttkclark)

 = 2.7.17.1 - March 27th 2020 =